New Ashgate Gallery champions the best of contemporary art and craft providing an unparalleled resource in Farnham, Surrey and beyond

 VAT registration: 413979331

-Art NPO of the Year 2023 - South England Prestige Awards
+Proud winner of Art Gallery of the Year at the 2024/25 South England Prestige Awards

 • Farnham Craft Town